siegfried-ehret-sonarsource/beulogue/README.md

     └── page.html
 ```

-- `beulogue.yml` is a mandatory configuration file
+- `beulogue.yml` is a mandatory configuration file.
-- `content/` is the folder with all your pages
+- `content/` is the folder with all your pages.
+- `templates/` is the folder for your templates.

 ### Configuration

+The configuration file for your site must be `beulogue.yml`.

 The possible keys and values are: